Discover which pots and pans are best for you, what hobs they suit and how to make them last longer.Shop all cookware at Argos

 Use pans with a flat bottom to ensure they are heated evenly and reduce energy waste.

-What pans can be used on induction hobs?
+What pans work on induction hobs?

 Induction hobs use electromagnets to heat pots and pans.
 They require cookware with a magnetic material in the base, such as cast iron.
 Some other pans have a base bonded with a magnetic metal to make them suitable.